What is a Trace?

 Viewing Trace Hierarchy

-After collecting traces, you can visualize the execution flow:SDK Integration
+After collecting traces, you can visualize the execution in the Dashboard or by usign the following code:SDK Integration

 Tracing Tutorial